oazabir/qkmobile/README.md

 quranerkotha.app$ ln -s ../quranerkotha.com public
 ```

-On Windows, go to command prompt using Administrator.
-Then use ```mklink /D public ..\quranerkotha.com``` inside the quranerkotha.app folder.

 Go inside quranerkotha.app

 Run the app using ```meteor run```.
 This will start a server at localhost:3000 and you can browse it on browser.